LLMs & AI Infrastructure

 - Llama 3.3 70B: The general-purpose workhorse.
 Strong across all tasks, well-supported by every inference engine.
 Reliable tool-calling support with the

-llama3_jsonparser in vLLM. - Llama 4 Scout (109B MoE): 109B total parameters, ~17B active.
-Latest-generation model with improved reasoning and native function calling support.
+llama3_jsonparser in vLLM. - Llama 4 Scout (109B MoE): 109B total parameters, ~17B active, 10M context (model-card-stated capability).
+Latest-generation model with improved reasoning and native function calling support.[8]

 - Llama 4 Maverick (400B MoE): 400B total parameters, ~17B active.
 Flagship model requiring multi-GPU or aggressive quantization for consumer deployment.